 Moreover, if you pay higher rate tax, you can claim the difference between the higher rate of tax (at 40% or 45%) and the basic rate of tax 20% on the total 'gross' value of your donation to the charity.

 As a rule, you are not liable to pay capital gains tax on capital gains when you make a gift of assets, such as land or stocks and shares, to a charity.

 Since 6 April 2000, individuals have also been able to claim income tax relief on gifts to charity of certain shares, securities and other investments.
 The shares or securities must be listed on a recognised stock exchange (such as London) or on the Alternative Investment Market (AIM).
 The relief was extended from 2002 to include gifts of land or buildings.
 This relief is available in addition to the relief from capital gains tax set out above.

 You should deduct the relief when you calculate your income for the tax year in which you make the gift.
 For an outright gift, the amount you can deduct from your taxable income is, generally speaking, the value of the net benefit to the charity (i.e., usually the open market value) at the time you give them the qualifying investment.

 Anti-avoidance provisions apply to these tax reliefs to prevent individuals claiming a tax deduction and also receiving financial advantage (directly or indirectly) from the charity.
 These anti-avoidance provisions were broadened in April 2011 (replacing the old “substantial donor” rules) so that where a donor makes such a “tainted donation”, not only is the charity unable to reclaim the basic rate tax, the tax relief is no longer available to the donor.

-For further information about charitable giving please telephone or email Stuart Skeffington, or your usual contact at Stevens & Bolton LLP.
+For further information about charitable giving please telephone or email Daryl Fox, or your usual contact at Stevens & Bolton.